-Through an established culture of community outreach and academic service learning, Empire College is committed to providing a variety of free legal services each year to local residents through six clinics: Elder Law, Disability Law, Family Law, Immigration Law, Legal Aid, and Small Claims.
+Through an established culture of community outreach and academic service learning that has been recognized nationally multiple times on the President's Higher Education Community Service Honor Roll (the highest honor a college can receive for its commitment to volunteering, service learning, and civic engagement) and regionally by the Sonoma County Board of Supervisors with a Jefferson Award for Public Service, Empire College is committed to providing a variety of free legal services each year to local residents through six clinics: Elder Law, Disability Law, Family Law, Immigration Law, Legal Aid (including Veteran's Benefits), and Small Claims.

-As a private college, Empire's institutional service culture is focused on supporting the community at all levels and includes the president (board member and former chairman of the Sonoma County Workforce Investment Board), faculty and staff (through academic and cocurricular service-learning curriculum and personal modeling of volunteerism), and students in the Law School's Juris Doctor and Master of Legal Studies programs, as well as each of the School of Business's occupational programs.
+As a private college, Empire's institutional service culture is focused on supporting the community at all levels and includes the president (board member and former chairman of the Sonoma County Workforce Investment Board), faculty and staff (through academic and co-curricular service-learning curriculum and personal modeling of volunteerism), and students in the Law School's Juris Doctor and Master of Legal Studies programs.